Nikita-ctr/Library-API/README.md

 # Test task - Library API

-Before completing the test, I gave it an estimate of 20 hours to complete, so I had to stick to that time.
+Before starting the test, I gave it an estimate of 20 hours to complete, so I had to stick to that time.

 * Basic Web API functionality - 4 hours
 * Additional Web API Functionality - 6 hours
-* Basic Application Configuration + Container and Service Configuration - 4 hours
+* Application Configuration: Docker, Kubernetes - 4 hours
 * Testing of basic functionality - 1 hour
 * Basic documentation + SwaggerOpenAPI - 3 hours
-* Project description and startup process - 2 hours
+* Writing logic to protect the application - 2 hours

 Best practices that were not addressed in this project due to tight deadlines: